Cannabis Delivery Software

 - The GPS reports real-time vehicle information

-- Vehicle information that includes location, speed and more is instantly uploaded online
+- Vehicle information that includes location, speed and more are instantly uploaded online

-- Managers can view vehicle activity 24/7 from phone or computer
+- Managers can view vehicle activity 24/7 from a phone or computer